cicirello/user-statistician/README.md

 length of a custom title, or if you use the default title but have a long name, then the title may overflow the viewbox of the SVG.
 In a case like this, you can pass `small-title: true`, which will decrease the font size of the title to 16px.

+### `max-languages`

+This input is the maximum number of languages to explicitly include in the language distribution chart.
+The default is `max-languages: auto`, which will explicitly show all languages that make up at least 1% of the code in your public repositories (excluding forks).
+All other languages will be combined into an "Other".
+You can also specify the number of languages explicitly.
+For example, `max-languages: 5` will explicitly include the 5 languages with the highest percentages, and will then combine all other languages into an "Other".
+Although if your repositories contain 5 or less languages, then "Other" will not be listed.
+If you want to explicitly include all languages that occur in your repositories, then just pass a high integer value, such as with `max-languages: 100`.

 ### `colors`